cwinpy/cwinpy/docs/heterodyne/heterodyne.rst

                    ├── H1       # directory containing the heterodyned data files for the H1 detector
                    └── L1       # directory containing the heterodyned data files for the L1 detector

-By default the multiple heterodyned data files for each pulsar due to the splitting will be merged using the ``cwinpy_heterodyne_merge`` script (see the :func:`~cwinpy.heterodyne.heterodyne_merge` API).
-If the ``remove`` option is set in the configuration file then the individial unmerged files will be removed, but by default they will be kept (although not for the :ref`"Quick setup"<Quick setup example>`).
+By default the multiple heterodyned data files for each pulsar created due to the splitting will be merged using the ``cwinpy_heterodyne_merge`` executable (see the :func:`~cwinpy.heterodyne.heterodyne_merge` API).
+If the ``remove`` option is set in the configuration file then the individial unmerged files will be removed, but by default they will be kept (although not for the :ref`Quick setup`).

 The default naming format of the output heterodyned data files in their respective detector directories will be: